 The Alabama Lighthouse Association had new exterior doors installed at the lighthouse around 2005 and is working to raise funds for new handrails so public access can be allowed.

-In June of 2008, the Alabama Lighthouse Association published a "strong proposal" to move Mobile Bay Lighthouse ashore, where it would be easier to maintain and more accessible to the public.
+In June 2008, the Alabama Lighthouse Association published a “strong proposal” to move Mobile Bay Lighthouse ashore, where it would be more accessible to the public and easier to maintain.
 The proposed site for the lighthouse is Battleship Park, which receives 300,000 visitors each year.
 The Mobile Bar Pilots Association strongly opposed moving the lighthouse.
 On December 2, 2009, the Alabama Historical Commission voted against the proposed move and instead unanimously agreed to spend $30,000 a year on maintenance and restoration of the structure in its present location.